eriol/telegram-group2mastodon/README.md

 # tg2mastodon

-tg2mastodon is a Telegram bot to post in mastodon messages in a group.
+tg2mastodon is a Telegram bot to post messages in a Telegram group to Mastodon.